Wine and cheese. What a wonderful phrase! Kind of like Hakuna Matata… pairing wine and cheese “ain’t no passing craze!”

 While I do gravitate towards white wines, there are a few red wines I’ve started to enjoy more and more too.

-Clos du Val has a blended red called The Three Graces that is a nice introductory red wine.
+Clos du Val has a blended red called The Three Graces which is a nice introductory red wine.

 If you like a merlot, try Frog’s Leap (a long-time fave vineyard of mine, their chardonnay is excellent too!